ziglang/www.ziglang.org/README.md

 Then copy `content/_index.en.md` to `content/_index.ja.md` and apply a small change to be able to distinguish the two versions.

-At this point you can go in your browser to `localhost:PORT/ja/` to preview your translation.
+Start `hugo serve` (or reload it); at this point you can go in your browser to `localhost:PORT/ja/` to preview your translation.

-Translate all files in content that have a `.en.md` extension and translate `themes/ziglang-original/i18n/en.toml` to translate some menu items, the downloads page, and a few other miscelanneous strings.
+Translate all files in `content/` that have a `.en.md` extension, and translate `themes/ziglang-original/i18n/en.toml` to translate some menu items, the downloads page, and a few other miscelanneous strings.

 Finally, add your translation to `translations/index.md`.